Masaaki Ueki

 The hands and feet of Masaaki Ueki are worth watching, for they are very fast and truly sharp.
 It is not surprising that many opponents have been defeated.

-Masaaki Ueki’s technique has always been exceptional.
-He is a multiple JKA All Japan Grand Champion.
-He is the first living 10th Dan in JKA history.
+Masaaki Ueki’s technique was always exceptional.
+He was a multiple JKA All-Japan Grand Champion.
+He was also the first living 10th Dan in JKA history.

 Masaaki Ueki was born on 24 March 1939, in Tokyo, Japan.